web-illinois/ilw-accordion/README.md

 This should not be used to replace the HTML `details` / `summary` elements.
 The accordion is for structured information with headers, while the details / summary elements is for information that does not contain header information.
 Instead, the accordion uses [`hidden="until-found"`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden#the_hidden_until_found_state).
 That makes it possible to search for text on the page even when the content is collapsed, and the browser opens the accordion to show matches.

 There are two components bundled in this, the `ilw-accordion` and `ilw-accordion-panel`.
-The `ilw-accordion` should only contain one or more `ilw-accordion-panel` elements.
+The `ilw-accordion` should only contain one or more `ilw-accordion-panel` elements, and header information that would split the header into sections.
 The `ilw-accordion-panel` may contain headings, text, images, lists, links, and other rich-text information.

 The `ilw-accordion` component has the following attributes:
 * `theme`: the theme/background of the line to the left of the accordion.
 Options are `blue`, `orange`, `arches`, `industrial`
 * `width`: whether or not this is contained in the parent (default), if it will expand to full width (`full`), or if just the background will expand and the text will be in a narrow window (`auto`), or if it will size itself (`page`).
 If `auto` is used, the left border will not be used.
 * `limit`: a boolean attribute that determines if other panels close when a panel is opened.
 Use this if the user will not be comparing information in different panels.
+* `buttons`: a boolean attribute that determines if there is an "expand all" / "collapse all" button at the top of the accordion.

 The `ilw-accordion-panel` component has the following slots:
 * `summary`: the HTML that is in the summary section and is always displayed.